astral-sh/ruff/README.md

 pip install ruff
 ```

-For now, wheels are only available for macOS (on Python 3.7, 3.8, 3.9, and 3.10).
-If you're using a
+For now, wheels are available for Python 3.7, 3.8, 3.9, and 3.10 on macOS, Windows, and Linux.
+If a
-different operating system or Python version, you'll need to install the [Rust toolchain](https://www.rust-lang.org/tools/install)
+wheel isn't available for your Python version or platform, you'll need to install the [Rust toolchain](https://www.rust-lang.org/tools/install)
 prior to running `pip install ruff`.
 (This is an effort limitation on my part, not a technical
 limitation.)